School of Media and Communication

 Theory and practice of communication to influence public opinion and to change behavior.
 Social marketing campaigns are emphasized.

-*Courses listed above are not offered every academic year.
+ACourses listed above are not offered every semester.
 Graduate courses in the School of Media and Communication are determined based on the needs of current graduate students.

-* For a complete list of courses, please go to http://webapp.bgsu.edu/courses/indexps.php
+BFor a complete list of courses, please refer to the BGSU Graduate Catalog.
+Go to http://www.bgsu.edu/gradcoll/page107066.html